 Ok friends, work with me on this one.
 This is the first piece of furniture I have built from scratch and I did it without any woodworking plans.
-I want to share it with you because it is an inexpensive DIY breakfast bar and you can make it to suit your needs, like I did.
-Problem is, I’m not as good at creating the plans for you as I am at building, so I am going to do my best but please feel free to ask me any questions in the comments and I will answer them.
+I want to share it with you because it is an inexpensive DIY breakfast bar for your kitchen and you can make it to suit your needs, like I did.
+Problem is, I’m not as good at creating the plans for you as I am at executing the build, so I am going to do my best but please feel free to ask me any questions in the comments and I will answer them.

-This is the spot that I needed the table for.
-I found this awesome 50s kitchen stool which is not a standard size in todays market.
-I also had very specific width and depth I wanted for this space so I had no choice but to figure out how to build my own.
+This is the spot that sparked the need for this table.
+I found this awesome 50s kitchen stool at a flea market and had to bring it home.
+Problem is, tables in stores today aren’t made for chairs this size.
+It is also wicked hard to find a table that also the perfect width and depth for that one awkward spot in your house 🙂 I had no choice but to figure out how to build my own.

 Here’s what you will need.